 While the 2018 Farm Bill made hemp legal, it did not change the legality of marijuana.
 Hemp is defined as a cannabis plant with 0.3% THC content or lower.
 If cannabis has greater than 0.3% THC, it is considered illegal marijuana.

-This is an important distinction because it allows for trace amounts of THC in CBD products.
-This means that, even if you live in a state where marijuana is illegal, you may be able to buy CBD with low THC levels.
+The 0.3% threshold is an important distinction because it allows for trace amounts of THC in CBD products.
+It basically means that, even if you live in a state where marijuana is illegal, you may be able to buy CBD with low THC levels.
 However, each state has its own rules on CBD and THC products.

 This is a helpful map to check the legal status of cannabis in your state.
 When it comes to THC, cannabis legislation can range from mild to severe.
 Keep in mind that these laws are subject to change, and you should call a store or manufacturer in your state ahead of time to confirm the laws.